Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

 \subsection{Fredholm sections in M-polyfold bundles}

-Contrary to previous sections, we will work our way up towards the most general notion of Fredholm sections, starting with linear Fredholm operators, and proceeding via nonlinear Fredholm maps on sc-Banach spaces, at which point we introduce the useful alternative notion of Fredholm maps with respect to a splitting into (finitely many) gluing parameters and an sc-Banach space.
-The discussion in these earlier stages is essentially copied from \cite{w:fred}.
+Contrary to previous sections, we will work our way up towards the most general notion of Fredholm sections, starting with linear Fredholm operators and then proceeding via nonlinear Fredholm maps on sc-Banach spaces.
+Once this is accomplished, we will introduce the useful alternative notion of Fredholm maps with respect to a splitting into (finitely many) gluing parameters and an sc-Banach space.
+The discussion in these stages is essentially copied from \cite{w:fred}.

-We begin with \cite[Definition~2.8]{HoferWysockiZehnder1} of an sc-Fredholm operator in terms of sc-direct sums $\E=X\oplus_{sc} Y$, which are defined in general as the splitting inducing an sc$^0$ isomorphism $\E \to (X\cap E_m)_{m\in\N_0} \times (Y\cap E_m)_{m\in\N_0}$.
-This includes the nontrivial requirement that each sequence in the latter sc-product is in fact a scale structure on $X$ respectively $Y$.
+We begin with \cite[Def.2.8]{HoferWysockiZehnder1} of an sc-Fredholm operator in terms of sc-direct sums $\E=X\oplus_{sc} Y$, which are defined in general as the splitting inducing an sc$^0$ isomorphism $\E \to (X\cap E_m)_{m\in\N_0} \times (Y\cap E_m)_{m\in\N_0}$.
+This includes the nontrivial requirement that each sequence in the latter sc-product is in fact a scale structure on $X$ and $Y$ respectively.
 In particular, this implies that finite dimensional factors of an sc-direct sum must be contained in $E_\infty$.
-Thus we can simply spell out the sc-direct sum requirements below.
+We spell out the sc-direct sum requirements in detail below, though they will subsequently be simplified.